platformsh/platformsh-docs/docs/src/languages/java/migration.md

   * The default Git repository provided by Platform.sh

 {{< note >}}
-A container application cannot be bigger than **8 GB**, checkout, [tunning](https://docs.platform.sh/languages/java/tuning.html) to more details.
+A container application cannot be bigger than **8 GB**, see  [tunning](https://docs.platform.sh/languages/java/tuning.html) to more details.
 {{< /note >}}

 ## Monolith/Single Application